machadi/PDL_1920_groupe-7/README.md

 # Wikipedia Matrix The Truth

+The context of the project which has been assigned to us is part of the of the PDL module.
+Our task will be to complete it through study and understanding of the existing project.
+This will require the use of practical tools such as (git, github, Maven, JUnit, etc.), mastery of implementation technologies (Java and its ecosystem, CSV, JSON, JUnit, Web API, etc.) and integration of software development techniques learned in class.
+At the end of the project, basics skills in project management, modeling and programming will be evaluate.

 Wikipedia Matrix THE TRUTH is a table extractor via two ways : HTML and WIKITEXT. the purpose of this project is to improve the first version of the project which has been done by the students of Master degree from last year.